Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Depending on where you are in the world, carrying mace or pepper spray might seem like the most obvious way to keep yourself safe when, say, walking around in a city you don’t know or a country you aren’t familiar with.

-But in many countries, those products are illegal, not welcome in your hand luggage and hard to explain at customs.
+But in many countries, those products are illegal, not welcome in your hand luggage, and difficult to explain at customs.
 A far safer bet, recommended to me at a police safety workshop, is a spray such as Deep Heat or any similar brand.
-Basically, it’s legal to carry everywhere and is used by athletes to warm up fatigued muscles and help them heal.
-When you spray even a little, skin will instantly get quite warm.

-So it’s totally innocuous and easy to buy in pharmacies, but if you spray it on an attacker it’s going to produce a lot of heat and should definitely shock them into letting you go.
+So it’s totally innocuous and easy to buy in pharmacies, but if you spray it on an attacker, it’s going to produce a lot of heat and should definitely shock them into letting you go.

-It’s something that has served me extremely well on my travels, and I carried it on many short term sabbaticals around the world.
+It’s something that has served me extremely well on my travels, and I carried it on many short-term sabbaticals around the world.

 Contributed by Danielle of Live in 10 Countries

-Use a Door Stop in Your Hotel Room
+Use a Doorstopin Your Hotel Room

 So how do you keep your belongings safe and people out of your hotel room?
 Easy!
 Use a plain old-fashioned rubber doorstop!
 We don’t see them as often anymore, but it’s almost impossible to push open a door once you’ve jammed the stop up against it.
-Of course there’s always the more traditional “wedge a chair against the door and balance something noisy on top” approach, but a doorstop is easier.

 Contributed by Leyla of Women on the Road